mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 }
 ```

-After I run this query, I'll find the document that I wanted, the one that matches name equals Eliot.
-I can see his title.

-And then I can find, thanks to the graphLookup, all his descendant reports.

-In this case, it's going to be Cailin, then Andrew, Ron, Shannon, and Elyse.

-Now this just tells me all of the descendants beneath Eliot.

-So in this case, graphLookup will allow me to find all different nodes that are beneath a particular node that I'm finding.
+After I run this query, I'll find the document that I wanted, the one that *matches name equals Eliot*.
+I can see his *title*.
+And then I can find, thanks to the *graphLookup*, all his descendant *reports*.
+In this case, it's going to be *Cailin, Dan, Andrew, Ron, Shannon*, and *Elyse*.
+Now this just tells me all of the descendants beneath *Eliot*.
+So in this case, *graphLookup* will allow me to find all different *nodes* that are beneath a particular node that I'm finding.

 We can also ask the reverse question, which is, given an element on the org chart, what is the hierarchy to upper levels of reporting?